jbaxx/growth-hack-2020/README.md

 ## Growth Hack 2020 - Big Data
+### Building Data Pipelines
 Welcome!
-As now we know, not strictly Big Data, but we'll learn some tools that make Data Engineers' life easier (and everyone working with data).
+Let's build some Pipelines using the same tools that inspired Big Data systems and that make Data Engineers life easier every day.

 ## Working in the terminal
-The engineers' day-to-day happens in the terminal, may look scary but is hella fun!
+May look scary but is hella fun!

 ### Opening a terminal
-In case you have `WSL`, `Git Bash` or `term` or `iterm` if working on a Mac, you can use those.
+In case you have `WSL`, `Git Bash` or `term` / `iterm` if working on a Mac, you can use those.
-Otherwise let's open an online one
+Otherwise let's open an online one using this link:
 #### [https://repl.it/languages/bash](https://repl.it/languages/bash)

 ### Getting to know the terminal